tusen-ai/naive-ui/demo/documentation/theme/enUS/readTheme.md

 # Get Theme
-Use Config Consumer to get theme at current position.
+Use  `n-config-consumer`  to get the theme at current position.

 ```html
 <n-config-provider :theme="theme">